How to Turn Your Dishes into 5-Star Recipes on Kitchen Stories

 The Kitchen Stories team shares their secret tips for better recipes, food photos, and videos!

 Finally, you can be even more active on Kitchen Stories by uploading your very own recipes to share with our global community!
-However, it’s one thing to be confident in cooking your favorite dish for friends and families over and over again, but it’s another matter altogether share the cooking process with others and visualize a recipe in photos and videos.
+However, it’s one thing to be confident in cooking your favorite dish for friends and families over and over again, but it’s another matter altogether to share the cooking process with others and visualize a recipe in photos and videos.

 To present your recipes in the best possible light, we asked the experts in our Kitchen Stories team for some insider tips: Our photographer Wioleta shares how to make the most of your mobile phone’s photo function, video editor Jovan gives his top tips for taking videos, while our editors Lisa and Julia tell you how to find a catchy title for your dish, plus what to look out for when writing recipes.